 - Complementary alternative medicines (CAM) such as black cohosh, deep breathing, and soy in some cases; includes treatments such as acupuncture and mind-body therapies such as yoga, tai chi and meditation

-- Low dose birth control pills can shut down the ovarian fluctuation that takes place during perimenopause; offers a fixed dose of estrogen and progestin every day
+- Low dose birth control pills: Shuts down the ovarian fluctuation that takes place during perimenopause; offers a fixed dose of estrogen and progestin every day

 Always talk with your health care provider about medications, hormone therapy, and before using CAM supplements.